 For both Drobac and Harris, that means shifting the onus of affirmative consent back onto the older or more powerful person, rather than scrutinizing younger or less powerful people for “letting themselves” be taken advantage of.
 The thirty-year-old who wants to date a twenty-year-old, the professor who wants to date a grad student, the boss who wants to date a subordinate: They should be the ones primarily grappling with the potential negative repercussions of their desire, not the person who has more to lose.

-That doesn’t mean never dating someone who is younger than you, or over whom you have some kind of privilege.
+That doesn’t mean you should never date someone who is younger than you, or over whom you have some kind of privilege.
 It does mean, however, that we should prioritize our desire for egalitarian intimacy over our desire to get laid.

 Sure, it can be patronizing to tell another, albeit younger, adult that they’re “just too young” to be in a relationship with you.
 But at the end of the day, it’s not a question of whether the other person is “truly” ready to date you.
 You can’t know that; only they can, and often only in retrospect.
 It’s a question of who you are, what your values are, and who you want to be.